The New Asian Writing Short Story Competition 2020 invites entries.

 NAW will accept all stories that are set in an Asian context or have an Asian theme.
 The nationality of the author does not matter (we’ll consider your work even if you are from Mars).
 Either the stories should be set in an Asian country, should have at least one Asian citizen or some amount of Asian element.
 We have left the question as to what determines Asian theme open purposely so as not to restrict creativity.

-Stories must be original, unpublished fiction, typed and single-spaced, and should be between 3,500 to 10,000 words (not less than 3,500 and not more than 10,000) in length.
-The selected stories must not have been published previously either in print or via electronic media (including personal blogs, Facebook and other social media spaces).
+Stories must be original, unpublished fiction, typed and single-spaced, and should be between 3,500 to 10,000 words (not less than 3,500 and not more than 10,000 including the title and subtitles) in length.
+The selected stories must not have been published previously either in print or via electronic media (including personal blogs, Facebook, and other social media spaces).

 Translated works are not allowed.
 Stories must be in English only.